scalableminds/webknossos/docs/skeleton_annotation.md

 A good example is the analysis of nerve cells by placing a node every few slices to reconstruct their path/circuitry through a dataset (see image below).

 Commonly, skeleton annotations contain the reconstruction of one or more structures, often with many thousand nodes.
-All connected nodes form a tree or more technically speaking a graph.
+All connected nodes form a tree, i.e., an undirected graph.

 webKnossos skeleton annotations can be downloaded, modified, and imported using a human-readable XML-based file format called [NML](./data_formats.md#nml).